Are NBA Players Boycotting Or Striking? Why It's Important To Know The Difference

 Advertisement

-It’s meaningful that some of the most profitable professional sports leagues are demanding meaningful action against a racist police force that continues to take Black lives with impunity.
+It’s meaningful that some of the most profitable professional sports leagues are demanding real action against a racist police force that continues to harm Black people with impunity.
 But it’s led to some confusion over what to call players’ refusal to keep playing games.
 Many, including players and media outlets like the New York Times, have been calling it a boycott — but is it a boycott or a strike?
 Is it a walkout?
 A protest?

 What counts as a boycott?